This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 For information about installing the use case, see Update Enterprise use case, June 2024.

-To specify which of your resources are high-value resources, you create resource value configurations.
+To specify which resources are part of your high-value resource set, you create resource value configurations in the Google Cloud console.
 For instructions, see Define and manage your high-value resource set.

 View toxic combination cases